dstockto/matthewtrask.github.io/_posts/2016-06-06-Apis-With-Lumen.markdown

 ---
 layout: post
-title:  "Speaking at Upstate PHP"
+title:  "Building an API with Lumen"
 date:   2016-05-23
 comments: yes
 description: After talking about API's and reading about them, I wanted to build one from scratch and talk about it some more.